-As a mental health provider: How do you help veterans and their families gain access to treatment?
+As a mental health provider: Do you know what works to help veterans in gaining and maintaining wellness?

 Panel members may shift in the event of military scheduling needs for active or reserve members of the panel.

-When enrollment is open CLICK HERE TO ENROLL OR GO TO: https://registration.xenegrade.com/lmuextension/courseDisplay.cfm?schID=4347
+CLICK HERE TO ENROLL OR GO TO: https://registration.xenegrade.com/lmuextension/courseDisplay.cfm?schID=4529

 Los Angeles has the largerst veteran population in the country.

 20% of veterans will have some sort of PTSD or traumatic brain injury.

 40% will have some sort of mental health issue.

 The Above Workshop is Part of a Series of Workshops Addressing The Needs of Veterans and Service Providers to Our Returning Military Personnel